Hephzibah24/WINDOWS-SERVER-ACTIVE-DIRECTORY-LAB/README.md

 This lab involves the configuration, administration, and deployment of an enterprise Windows Server environment using the Active Directory Domain Services (AD DS).
 The lab includes the creation of organizational units, users, groups, assignment of users to their respective groups, creation of shared folders, and configuration of permissions using a Microsoft Windows Server 2019 virtual machine.

 ## Objective
-* learn and understand the processes involved in Windows administration
+- Learn and understand the processes involved in Windows administration

-* Deploy an Active Directory environment
+- Deploy an Active Directory environment

-* Manage enterprise users and groups
+- Manage enterprise users and groups

-* Create shared folders and configure permissions on the shared folders
+- Create shared folders and configure permissions on the shared folders